Winter doesn’t mean an end to hiking season. In Florida, the Adirondacks, and Maine, it’s an ideal time to take to the trails.

 Bald Mountain [Camden, ME]

 Located just a 20-minute drive from downtown Camden, this is the ideal introductory winter hike.
-The wide, gradual path to the top and back to your car is a simple 1.8-mile loop, and your reward for a trek with just a little bit of ice to dodge is a snow-dusted rocky top with a historic lean-to and views of the town, Camden Hills State Park, and the Atlantic Ocean.
+The wide, gradual path to the top from your car is a simple 1.3-mile, and your reward for a trek with just a little bit of ice to dodge is a snow-dusted rocky top with a historic lean-to and views of the town, Camden Hills State Park, and the Atlantic Ocean.

 What to bring: Most of the hike is open air, so bring a jacket that repels the wind and a lightweight folding chair to properly enjoy the view at the top.

 This easy, well-maintained trail is a wildlife enthusiast’s dream path through sand pine and scrub oak, home to several varieties of noisy woodpeckers and sleepy owls.
 Take the six-and-a-half miles of looping trails and spend the day gazing at storks, tortoises, and alligators following the peaceful Little Manatee River back to your car.
 As an added bonus, the 50-minute drive east of Treasure Island offers a highly scenic route over Tampa Bay and into the Florida wilderness.

 Named for the nearby, twisting Ampersand Creek, this ironically straightforward hike, carries you a total of 5.4 miles through snow-frosted pines before turning over to icy rock scrambles for the last 1,700 feet.
 When you hit the peak some 3,352 feet up from where you started, you’ll find a windy, bald peak with jaw-dropping 360-degree views of dozens upon dozens of frozen lakes and the snow-capped Adirondacks.

 What to bring: A Thermos full of warm cider from The Artisans restaurant at Lake Placid Lodge and a camera with plenty of battery power.

 Buck Mountain [Lake George, NY]